newrelic/nr-openai-observability-node/README.md

 You can use your configured environment variable for initialization options:

-- NEW_RELIC_API_KEY - API key with insert access used to authenticate the request.
+- NEW_RELIC_LICENSE_KEY - API key with insert access used to authenticate the request.

 - NEW_RELIC_LICENSE_KEY - Same as API key.